department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/DevOps/Automation Code Docs/Signing Keys/Apple.md

 ## Renewing Certificates

-In order to renew certificates you will need to delete the old certificates from Apple, as well as delete them from the private key repository.
+In order to renew certificates you will need to revoke the old certificates with Apple, as well as delete them from the remote private key repository.
+This needs to be done on in the remote repository, not just locally, as Match will clone the remote repository to a temporary directory and then try (and fail) to decrypt them.

-In the repository, you will need to delete the following files:
+In the remote repository, you will need to delete the following files:

 ### Provisioning Profile